bostaapp/bosta-ruby/README.md

 ## Bosta Ruby Package
-The Bosta NodeJs SDK provides convenient access to the Bosta API from applications written in the JavaScript language.
+The Bosta Ruby SDK provides convenient access to the Bosta API from applications written in the Ruby language.

 - [Installation](#installation)
 - [Usage](#usage)